colussim/go-mysql-ai/README.md

 ✅ **Vector Search with Ollama:** Queries MySQL to retrieve the most relevant drugs based on the generated embeddings.

+✅ **Vector search in Go:** calculate the cosine similarity between the query embedding and those of the selected drugs to find the most relevant ones.

+✅ **Creating the Ollama prompt:** use the text fields from the table for the most relevant identified drugs.

+✅ **Send:** submit it to Ollama to generate the response

+> 📌 I have not decoded the embeddings to create the prompt for Ollama, as I believe it is unnecessary because embeddings are primarily useful for search and similarity comparison.
+However, once you have identified the relevant drugs, using the original text data for the prompt is a perfectly valid and often preferable approach.
+I will test by sending the embeddings directly to Ollama with a specific model.

 ![steps](imgs/steps.png)

 ## Vector Storage Definition